n-genesis/RecallManagementInc/README.md

 Please ensure your code follows the project's style guidelines and includes tests where applicable.

-## 📜 License

-This project is licensed under the For licensing, see LICENSE.md or http://ckeditor.com/license.
-License.

 ---
 *This README was developeted  by [N-Gen Design](https://ngendesgin.com)*